5 minute read.Last Modified 2023-12-04 13:25 EST

 The Reporting screen displays graphs of system information for CPU, disk, memory, network, NFS, partition, target, UPS, ZFS, and system functions.
+Use the dropdown in the upper right corner to select between reporting graph display options.
 The CPU report displays by default.

 |CPU||Displays the CPU Temperature, CPU Usage, and System Load graphs.|